pihu26112005/deepseek_aligner/README.md

 ---

-If you like, I can search for the missing three paper links (Curry DPO, Teaching Lies with Curry DPO, HaluCheck) and compile a full bibliography.

 ## Project overview

 This repository contains code and scripts to create and train ranking/alignment (DPO-style) adapters for LLaMA-based models, evaluate on hallucination and truthfulness benchmarks, and utilities for dataset preparation.